 - A unique facility built around a Lumarray ZP150B parallel photo-lithography system for the fabrication of optical holograms, diffractive optics, and effective optical media.

-- Modified at NIST for the fabrication of nano-structured optics on large and dimensionally stable optical glass substrates.
+- Modified at NIST for the fabrication of nano-structured optics on large, dimensionally stable optical glass substrates and lenses with a plane side.

-- Minimum line width down to 350 nm (ultimately 200 nm) enables sub-wavelength features.
+- Minimum line width down to 350 nm (ultimately 200 nm) enables infrared optics with sub-wavelength features.

 Figure 2.
 XCALIBIR Interferometer.